farhanferoz/MultiNest/README.md

 subroutine nestRun(IS, mmodal, ceff, nlive, tol, efr, ndims, nPar, nCdims, maxModes, updInt, Ztol, root, seed, pWrap, feedback, resume, outfile, initMPI, logZero, maxiter, loglike, dumper, context)

-logical IS                !do Importance Nested Sampling (INS)? logical mmodal            !do mode separation? integer nlive 	 					!number of live points logical ceff							!run in constant efficiency mode double precision tol 		 	!evidence tolerance factor double precision efr 		 	!sampling efficiency integer ndims	 						!number of dimensions integer nPar	 						!total no. of parameters integer nCdims						!no. of parameters on which clustering should be performed (read below) integer maxModes					!maximum no. of modes (for memory allocation) integer updInt						!iterations after which the output files should be written double precision Ztol			!null log-evidence (read below) character(LEN=1000) root  !root for MultiNest output files integer seed 		 					!random no. generator seed, -ve value for seed from the sys clock integer pWrap[ndims]			!wraparound parameters? logical feedback					!need update on sampling progress? logical resume						!resume from a previous run? logical outfile						!write output files? logical initMPI						!initialize MPI routines?, relevant only if compiling with MPI
+logical IS !do Importance Nested Sampling (INS)?

+logical mmodal !do mode separation?

+integer nlive !number of live points

+logical ceff !run in constant efficiency mode

+double precision tol !evidence tolerance factor

+double precision efr !sampling efficiency

+integer ndims !number of dimensions

+integer nPar !total no. of parameters

+integer nCdims !no. of parameters on which clustering should be performed (read below)

+integer maxModes !maximum no. of modes (for memory allocation)

+integer updInt !iterations after which the output files should be written

+double precision Ztol !null log-evidence (read below)

+character(LEN=1000) root !root for MultiNest output files

+integer seed !random no. generator seed, -ve value for seed from the sys clock

+integer pWrap[ndims] !wraparound parameters?

+logical feedback !need update on sampling progress?

+logical resume !resume from a previous run?

+logical outfile !write output files?

-								          !set it to F if you want your main program to handle MPI initialization double precision logZero	!points with loglike < logZero will be ignored by MultiNest integer maxiter						!max no. of iterations, a non-positive value means infinity.
-MultiNest will terminate if either it !has done max no. of iterations or convergence criterion (defined through tol) has been satisfied loglike(Cube,ndims,nPar,lnew) 	!subroutine which gives lnew=loglike(Cube(ndims)) dumper(nSamples,nlive,nPar,physLive,posterior, paramConstr,maxloglike,logZ,INSlogZ,logZerr,c)		!subroutine called after every updInt*10 iterations with the posterior distribution, parameter constraints, max loglike & log evidence values integer context.
+logical initMPI !initialize MPI routines?, relevant only if compiling with MPI.
+Set it to F if you want your main program to handle MPI initialization

+double precision logZero !points with loglike < logZero will be ignored by MultiNest

+integer maxiter !max no. of iterations, a non-positive value means infinity.
+MultiNest will terminate if either it has done max no. of iterations or convergence criterion (defined through tol) has been satisfied

+loglike(Cube,ndims,nPar,lnew) !subroutine which gives lnew=loglike(Cube(ndims))

+dumper(nSamples,nlive,nPar,physLive,posterior, paramConstr,maxloglike,logZ,INSlogZ,logZerr,c) !subroutine called after every updInt*10 iterations with the posterior distribution, parameter constraints, max loglike & log evidence values integer context.
 Not required by MultiNest, any additional information user wants to pass

 ---------------------------------------------------------------------------